truemagic-coder/solana-agent/README.md

 **Craft AGI systems that evolve beyond imagination!**

-Solana Agent is the first definitive AGI framework.
+Solana Agent is the first AGI framework.
 Unlike traditional AI frameworks that stay static after deployment, Solana Agent continuously learns, adapts, and enhances its own capabilities through autonomous exploration and collective intelligence.

 ## Why Solana Agent?

-### The Definitive AGI Framework
+### The First AGI Framework

 Unlike traditional AI assistants that forget conversations after each session, Solana Agent combines persistent memory, autonomous learning, and collective intelligence into a system that grows smarter with every interaction.